Madhu-712/LLM-Agents-MOOC-Hackathon-/README.md

 -"What's the iata code of source and destination airport of flight BA3329?"

 -"What is estimated arrival and departure time of flight VA6251.What is weather at destination?
 Name few hotels close to destination airport?. "

+-Suggest a hotel close to airport if I have to board a flight CA1696 at 16.00 on 2024/12/16.?

 6.Settings
 Modify config.py to customize default parameters like API timeouts or logging levels.